Bonding Theories | General Chemistry 1

 Hybridization

-sphybridization: combination of 1 s-orbital and 2 p-orbitals to form 3 sp2 hybrid orbitals
+- sp2 hybridization: combination of 1 s-orbital and 2 p-orbitals to form 3 sp2 hybrid orbitals.

 Hybridization and Geometry

-Hybrid orbitals are not used to predict molecular geometries: the molecular geometry and bond angles of a molecule must be known in order to use hybrid-orbital theory.
-The number of electron domains on the central atom determines its geometry and thus its hybridization:
+Hybrid orbitals are not used to predict molecular geometries; rather, the molecular geometry and bond angles of a molecule must be known to use hybrid-orbital theory effectively.
+The number of electron domains around the central atom determines its geometry and thus its hybridization:

 PCl5: 5 electron domains on the central atom ⇒ sp3d hybridization